MatthewReid854/reliability/docs/Palmgren-Miner linear damage model.rst

 **References:**

-Probabilistic Physics of Failure Approach to Reliability (2017), by M. Modarres, M. Amiri, and C. Jackson. pp.33-37
+- Probabilistic Physics of Failure Approach to Reliability (2017), by M. Modarres, M. Amiri, and C. Jackson. pp. 33-37